 Tax Liens On Homes

 Tax liens on your home are harder to remove than judgment liens.
 However, some tax debts can be removed by filing Chapter 13 bankruptcy.
-Contact our lawyers to discuss the particular details of your case.
+I’m happy to discuss the particular details of your case during our first meeting.

 If a home lien is holding you back and you are struggling with other financial woes, contact Law Office of Paul L. Urich, P.A., to discuss your options in a free initial consultation.
 You can message me online or call my Orlando office at 407-915-0842.

 I am a debt relief agent.
 I help people file for bankruptcy relief under the Bankruptcy Code.